umdsais/puppet-bamboo-2/README.md

 There's still some post-installation steps that will need to be completed manually, such as entering a license and configuring the database.

-This is a fork of [maestrodev/bamboo](https://github.com/maestrodev/puppet-bamboo), which appears to be dormant.
+This is a fork of [joshbeard/puppet-bamboo]https://github.com/joshbeard/puppet-bamboo which itself is a fork of [maestrodev/bamboo](https://github.com/maestrodev/puppet-bamboo), which appears to be dormant.
 It includes improvements from other authors as well, notably, [Simon Croomes](https://github.com/croomes/puppet-bamboo).